 What were your interactions with local people like?

 Sharon: The Cuban people are among the most welcoming we have encountered.
 Admittedly, our interactions were very different from that of personal travel, being intensely personal and with the goal of forming bonds and building bridges.
 When I looked (and actually was) lost, someone always helped me.
 Strangers helped me negotiate curbs and steps I found challenging.
 There was a joy among them despite the poverty that seemed to come from the music in their souls.
-We were almost always met with smiles and “holas” as we walked to our work sites.
+We were always met with smiles and “holas” as we walked to our work sites.

 “Volunteerism combines the aspects of a personal travel agenda with the goal of making the world a little bit better in your corner of it.
 I came away with a fuller heart and a deeper sense of fulfillment from volunteering abroad than any other travel gave me.”